 Torticollis means ‘twisted neck’ and is caused by damage to or a shortening of the Sterno-cleido-mastoid muscle (SCM muscle) in a baby’s neck.
 Congenital Muscular Torticollis (CMT) can be caused by in-utero positioning, lack of space in the uterus, a traumatic birth, a multiple birth or low amniotic fluid.
 Some babies have an actual tumor in the SCM muscle, while other babies just have tightness or thickness in the SCM muscle.
 Some babies may have no tumor or tightness, but have asymmetric neck posture due to eye problems, congenital absence of cervical muscles, low muscle tone or general delayed development.

-What will the doctor look for?
-What happens if my baby is referred to physical therapy?
+What happens if my baby is referred to physical therapy for Flat Head Syndrome?